-This afternoon a somewhat startling ! ery was made at the Salt Lake se, a lodging house on Second South Second West streets, kept by Mrs. c.
-Wentress Deadly Device Was Found.

-the proprietor, in making the reads capied rooms, noticed a tin used at the power house.
-There was noth the wash stand. about this jar at first when the lady picked it up, end of a giant cap First out about an eighth of an inch the hard tar with which the can The affair was rather avy and the lady at once reached the usion that it was an infernal mase of some kind and her opinion was firmed by several men to whom she was terrified over her al and at once set out to deliver the hime to the authorities, handling if She soon came across er Fitzmaurice, who relieved her her burden, and took it to police louarters, where it was turned by Detective Sheets to Chief Hili's an infernal machine all right. arked the chief, and he at once set st unloading it.
-With a pen knife ut away the tar packing from md the giant cap, removed it, and cut the jar down the sides.
+To Can, Carefully Packed With Gun Cotton, Nitro Glycerine and Black Powder, in Which a Giant Cap Had Been Inserted-The End of the Can Carefully Sealed With Tar-Not Known Definitely Who Made the Machine, but Left at he Lodging House in July-It had Evidently Been Made for a Considerable Time-Chief Hilton Unloads It-The Police at Work on the Case-Mrs. Wentress Tells How the Deadly Device Was Found. was made at the Salt Lake a 1 ledging house on Second South second West streets, kept by Mrs. te proprietor, in making the rear a unoccupied rooms, noticed a tin ed at the power house.
+There was noth he wash stand. about this jar at first , but when the lady picked it up. of a giant car ant about an eighth of an inch hard tar with which the can The affair was rather and the lady at once reached the son that it was an infernal madame kind and her opinion was several men to whom she was terrified over her and at once set out to deliver the authorities, handling it She soon came across Fitzmaurice, who relieved her and took it to police ers, where it was turned why Detective Sheets to Chief Hil- It an infernal machine all right. ad the chief, and he at once set unloading it.
+With a pen knife a sway the tar packing from at the jar down the sides.
 It i was found by his brother.
-When they leaving only the end of the cap exposed.
-The arrangement was such that a slight tap would have caused a terrific explosion.
-CHIEF HILTON TALKS.
+When they bund to be completely filled with went away they left it here and I put misture of gun cotton, nitrome and black powder.
+Into showed it to a miner, who advised me the cap had been set, and end carefully sealed with tar, mis afternoon a somewhat startling | leaving only the end of the cap exposed.
+The arrangement was such that a slight tap would have caused a terrific explosion CHIEF HILTON TALKS.